shaloo/docs.arcana/docs/concepts/dkg/index.md

 # DKG

-Learn about Arcana's decentralized key generation protocol.
+Learn about the {{config.extra.arcana.product_name}} decentralized key generation protocol.

 [What is DKG? :octicons-key-24:](../dkg.md){ .md-button }